WinddyAkoky/pagerank/README.md

+# Introduction to PageRank

 A MATLAB implementation of Google's PageRank algorithm.
-Compares eigenvalue convergence using both MATLAB's eig and power iteration method.
+Compares eigenvalue convergence using both MATLAB's `eig` and power iteration methods.